rendiwijiatmoko/Learn-Functional-Programming/README.md

 ## Higher Order Functions
 Higher-Order-Functions (HOC) are functions that accept arguments or parameters in the form of functions.
 Before hearing the HOC, maybe we've heard a callback in JavaScript.
 Yes, a callback function is a function that is sent as a parameter to the HOC.
 The simplest example of implementing a HOC is the filter function.

+## Currying
+Currying is the process of taking a function with multiple arguments and returning a series of functions that take one argument and eventually resolve to a value.

+Let's look at an example in file `4.
+Currying.js`.